BenedictTTM/BenedictTTM/README.md

 # 👋 Hi, I'm Dr. Ben!

-I'm a passionate educator, backend developer, and lifelong learner with a vision to use technology as a tool for positive change.
+I'm a passionate educator, software engineer, and lifelong learner with a vision to use technology as a tool for positive change.
 I love building systems that solve real problems — especially in education, community development, and data-driven decision-making.

 ---